Swall0w/SimpleMnistOnMLP/README.md

 # SimpleMnistOnMLP
+This is a super simple multi perceptron example using MNISt dataset.

+# Data
 The max size of file volume is limited to 100MB in github.

 So, plz concat 'mnist_train.csv.*' files. to generate a complete file.